influxdata/docs-v2/content/v2.0/reference/flux/stdlib/experimental/geo/strictfilter.md

 ### Strict and non-strict filtering
 In most cases, the specified geographic region does not perfectly align with S2 grid cells.

-**Non-strict filtering** returns points that may be outside of the specified region but inside S2 grid cells partially covered by the region.
+- **Strict filtering** returns only points inside the specified region.
-**Strict filtering** returns only points inside the specified region.
+- **Non-strict filtering** returns points that may be outside of the specified region but inside S2 grid cells partially covered by the region.

 <span class="key-geo-cell"></span> S2 grid cell
 <span class="key-geo-region"></span> Filter region